 The original peacock bass factory Airport Lakes, part of the Tamiami Canal, provides one of the best canal fishing opportunities in Southeast Florida.

 Lake Talquin, just outside of Tallahassee, is worth a stop if in the area.
-Lake Trafford, just outside Naples, the state has invested millions, but the lake still comes short of expectation but still watching it closely.
-Conway Chain is a magical Florida bass fishing fishery in Orlando, Florida, especially during cold-fronts and winter months.
+Lake Trafford, just outside Naples, the state has invested millions, but the lake still comes short of expectations but still watching it closely.
+Conway Chain is a magical Florida bass fishing fishery in Orlando, Florida, especially during cold fronts and winter months.
 Lake Tarpon is still trying to carry its legacy despite mismanagement, but it is hot and cold.
 When hot, it produces trophy bass on artificial baits.

 We could mention many others and maybe worry about: Golden Gate, Markham Park, Winter Haven Chain, Harris Chain, St Johns River, and more.